majeranowski/tech241_python_scripting/README.md

 # SCRIPTING IN PYTHON

+scripting - 1 file - simple  / easy to read / very specific / high level languages
+programming - many files - complex / flexible / low level languages

+high level language - easier to read

+low level language - very technical, computer level

+scripting scope is targeted for one specific task

+why we write scripts in python?
+* python is easy
+* a lot of libraries
+* language Interoperability - works good with different software
+* large community / open source

+Photoshop analogy:
+resizing image - a lot of steps to do in photoshop

+instead of manually changing resolution for 100 images. just write a script

+Why Devops care about scripting:

+* Automation
+* Configuration -> IaC (configuration scripts, orchestration)
+* making things more efficient

 In Python, scripting refers to the process of writing scripts or programs that automate specific tasks or perform a series of instructions.
 A script is a file containing a sequence of Python statements that can be executed by an interpreter.

 Scripting in Python is often used for various purposes, such as: